Kia ora I'm Liz Donnelly, the person behind the Eardrops stories.

 There were no stories that focussed on listening to sounds and hearing words clearly.
 Madness, I hear you say.
 Doesn't every child need to hear these sounds and learn the language to describe them?
 I agree - and right there was the seed of the idea that some time later became Eardrops.

 I was working at TVNZ (New Zealand's national broadcaster) in Children's Media roles at the time and had just completed a Master's degree in Media to add to the Bachelor of Arts in English I already held.
 The Masters study included a block of research into preschoolers and how they use different types of media.
 Yes, kids media is my 'thing'!
-I have honed my craft over many years and am committed to continued deep learning in this area so I can continue to produce artisan stories of real value for your children.
+I have honed my writing craft over many years and am committed to continued deep learning in this area so I can continue to produce artisan stories of real value for your children.
 I am currently adding a graduate diploma in teaching to my list of qualifications through the University of Canterbury in 2018, finishing in the top 10% of students and am happy to be able to teach professionally from 2019.

 So that's a small part of my story.
 I love the way Eardrops helps me share in your stories now too and would love to connect with you.